-PM is one of the most common global factors that threaten and influence the development of many diseases (15,16).
-PM is small air pollutants of microscopic solid particles or liquid droplets composed of organic compounds, diesel exhaust, polycyclic aromatic hydrocarbons (PAH), and reactive heavy metals.
-PM is classified into three categories based on its diameter size: PM{10} (10 μm diameter), $PM{2.5}$ (2.5 μm diameter), and $PM{0.1}$ (0.1 μm diameter).
-PM{10} is less dangerous and is typically produced directly from sources such as construction work and dust, whereas $PM{2.5}$ and $PM{0.1}$ are hazardous because they can penetrate deep into tissues and bloodstreams and are produced directly from natural or man-made sources such as vehicle exhaust and combustion activities.
-PMs enter the body via inhalation and potentiate the development of several health conditions, including metabolic disorders like diabetes (17).
+PM is one of the most common global factors that threaten health and contribute to the development of many diseases [15, 16].
+It consists of small air pollutants-microscopic solid particles or liquid droplets-composed of organic compounds, diesel exhaust, polycyclic aromatic hydrocarbons (PAHs), and reactive heavy metals.
+PM is classified into three categories based on particle diameter: PM10 (10 μ m), PM2.5 (2.5 μ m), PM1 (1 μ m), and PM0.1 (0.1 μ m).
+PM10 is less hazardous and is typically generated from sources, such as construction work and dust.
+In contrast, PM2.5, PM1, and PM0.1 are more dangerous because they can penetrate deep into tissues and the bloodstream.
+These finer particles are produced from both natural and man-made sources, such as vehicle exhaust and combustion activities.
+PM enters the body via inhalation and contributes to the development of several health conditions, including metabolic disorders like diabetes [17].

-Zorena et al. have recently reported in a comprehensive review that exposure to PM{2.5}, PM10, and associated pollutants like nitrogen dioxide, sulfur dioxide, and heavy metals contribute to T1DM through oxidative stress, inflammation, and potential disruptions to the gut microbiome (16).
-In addition, a longitudinal study that involved more than 44,000 children and adolescents with T1DM was conducted to evaluate the association between PM10 and PM2.5 with the averages of the hemoglobin A1c (HbA1c) levels, a marker for three-month cumulative blood glucose levels.
-The study demonstrated that PMs were highly correlated with elevated HbA1c levels (18), possibly due to systemic inflammation and metabolic dysregulation, endothelial dysfunction, and dyslipidemia (18,19).
-For T2DM, a retrospective study from 1990 to 2019 assessed the global burden trend of T2DM due to exposure to PM2.5 and showed a significant increase in the trend in countries with low-middle socioeconomic levels (20).
-Furthermore, a systematic review and meta-analysis study conducted to assess the association between air pollutants and DM prevalence and incidence in developing countries revealed that long-term exposure to PM{2.5} was linked to a 25% higher risk of developing T2DM, while no significant association has been found with gestational diabetes during the entire pregnancy period (21).
-These were further supported by Puett et al., who conducted a prospective epidemiological study to investigate the relationship between PM exposure and the incidence of T2DM and found a weak association between PM exposure and T2DM, however, a slight increase in risk linked to proximity to roadways was observed, especially among women (22).
+Zorena et al. [16] recently reported in a comprehensive review that exposure to PM2.5, PM10, and associated pollutants, such as nitrogen dioxide, sulfur dioxide, and heavy metals contributes to T1DM through oxidative stress, inflammation, and potential disruptions to the gut microbiome [16].
+In addition, a longitudinal study involving more than 44,000 children and adolescents with T1DM was conducted to evaluate the association between PM10 and PM2.5 exposure and average hemoglobin A1c (HbA1c) levels a marker of three-month cumulative blood glucose.
+The study demonstrated that PM exposure was strongly correlated with elevated HbA1c levels [18], possibly due to systemic inflammation, metabolic dysregulation, endothelial dysfunction, and dyslipidemia [18, 19].
+For T2DM, a retrospective study spanning from 1990 to 2019 assessed the global burden trend of T2DM attributable to PM2.5 exposure and revealed a significant increase in low- and middle-income countries [20].
+Furthermore, a systematic review and meta-analysis assessing the association between air pollutants and DM prevalence and incidence in developing countries found that long-term exposure to PM2.5 was linked to a 25% higher risk of developing T2DM, while no significant association was found with gestational diabetes throughout pregnancy [21].
+These findings were further supported by Puett et al., who conducted a prospective epidemiological study investigating the relationship between PM exposure and T2DM incidence.
+While a weak association was found between PM exposure and T2DM overall, a slight increase in risk was observed in individuals living near roadways, particularly among women [22].

-Several in vivo animal studies have investigated the effect of exposure to PM and demonstrated an association with DM development.
-For example, Miranada et al have shown that exposure of Wistar rats to PM10 daily during pregnancy and lactation period increased insulin levels, and body weight, and changed the pancreatic structure in the male offspring.
-On the other hand, female offspring showed resilience to the adverse effects of maternal exposure to PM and seemed protected due to the placenta's enhanced adaptability against in utero environmental insults (23,24).
-In mice, exposure of male C57BL/6 mice to concentrated ambient PM{2.5} for 10 weeks induced a non-alcoholic steatohepatitis (NASH)-like phenotype, characterized by hepatic lipid accumulation, inflammation, disrupted glucose regulation (25), inflammation of the adipose, oxidative stress, and insulin resistance (26).

-Collectively, these research findings suggest a link between PM exposure and increased risk of DM.
+Several in vivo animal studies have investigated the effects of PM exposure and demonstrated an association with DM development.
+For example, Miranda et al. showed that daily exposure of Wistar rats to PM10 during pregnancy and the lactation period increased insulin levels and body weight, and altered pancreatic structure in male offspring.
+In contrast, female offspring appeared resilient to the adverse effects of maternal PM exposure, possibly due to the placenta's enhanced adaptability against in utero environmental insults [23, 24].
+In mice, exposure of male C57BL/6 mice to concentrated ambient PM2.5 for 10 weeks induced a non-alcoholic steatohepatitis like phenotype, characterized by hepatic lipid accumulation, inflammation, disrupted glucose regulation [25], adipose tissue inflammation, oxidative stress, and insulin resistance [26].
+Collectively, these research findings suggest a link between PM exposure and an increased risk of DM.